 Products Are Key

-"The best way to make volume last all day is by using the right products, they can make a big difference" suggests Percival.
+"The best way to make volume last all day is by using the right products.
+They can make a big difference," says Percival.

 If you struggle using a round brush and a hairdryer, try using a product that incorporates both brush and hairdryer in one.
-A spinning round brush with a dryer built in is a great way to get instant volume.
+A spinning round brush with a dryer built-in is a great way to get instant volume.
+(We like Amika's Blowout Babe Interchangeable Thermal Round Hair Brush, $150.)

 Hair Treatments Are Also Important